top of page

 • Gluten-Free Whole Grains like Rice, Quinoa, and Millet

-Fats that are anti-inflammatory are the ones that contain a high amount of omega-3 fatty acids.
-These are fatty fish like salmon and tuna, as well as some plants like chia and flaxseed.
-However, plant sources of omega-3 fatty acids are not well converted in the body so they do not match up to the quality of fish oil.
+Incorporating anti-inflammatory fats rich in omega-3 fatty acids is crucial.
+These include fatty fish like salmon and tuna, as well as plant sources like chia and flaxseed.
+Note that plant sources of omega-3s have a lower conversion rate in the body compared to fish oil.

 • Salmon